 About Lisa

 I adore the outdoors, exploring my city and nearby regions and satisfying my curiosity about the world around me.
 Sometimes I venture further afield, usually to the Iberian peninsula, where I immerse myself in the culture, the food, and the history of the ancient structures.
-I’m especially excited about a trip to Andalucia this Spring.
+I was especially excited to take a trip to Andalucia last Spring.

 On my local ventures, I stroll through woods and forests, eyes drawn to the subtle details, textures, and hidden micro-worlds that our hurried lives often miss.
 These serene realms, untouched by the hustle and stress of our daily grind, bring me peace and remind me of the magic that dwells in nature’s small corners amidst urban sprawl.